Muhsin Yazıcıoğlu

 Muhsin Yazıcıoğlu (December 31, 1954 - March 25, 2009) was a Turkish politician and member of the Parliament of Turkey.
-He was the leader and founder of the Great Unity Party (BBP), a far-right, nationalist-Islamist political party.
+He was the leader and founder of the Great Unity Party (BBP), a right-wing nationalist-Islamist political party.

 Biography

 Yazıcıoğlu was born 1954 in a small village named Elmalı in Şarkışla of Sivas Province.
 He studied in Şarkışla from primary school to high school after that he was educated at the Faculty of Veterinary Medicine in Ankara University.
 He was a member of the ultranationalist Grey Wolves.
 After the 1980 Turkish coup d'état, Yazıcıoğlu was arrested for being one of the leaders of Grey Wolves.
 He stayed for seven years in prison until his release in 1987.
 In the following years, Yazıcıoğlu was involved in politics as a member of the far-right Nationalist Movement Party.
 In 1991, he and some of his fellows left this movement and established a new political party called Great Unity Party with a more Islamist ideology.

 His party has been represented in the Parliament only via electoral coalitions with popular parties.
 At the 2002 legislative elections, the party won 1.1% of the popular vote and no seats; in the 2007 elections Muhsin Yazıcıoğlu was elected as an independent.